 The SC Maglev and Railway Park is a great museum for train enthusiasts young and old.
 It houses 39 of JR`s rolling stock displays, some with marked world speed records.
 Visitors can see, touch and tour the interior of the trains, learn the mechanics behind the bullet train and Maglev as well as learn the history of the railways.
-Combine with a trip to the Nagashima Spaland Resort (only a 12-minute drive) for an excellent long weekend family trip.
+Combine with a trip to the Nagashima Spaland Resort or the new Legoland Outdoor Theme Park for an exciting long weekend family trip.

 Visitors start their journey with a darkened entry hall exhibiting three trains, a steam engine and two shinkansen locomotives, with an excellent short film running continuously.
 Visitors continue their journey to the main floor housing over 30 life-sized trains, some you can touch and enter, all of which have played an important part in the development of Japan’s railway over the past 100 years.
 Panels display the history of each train, and a wall is dedicated to explaining the physics and mechanics of the trains.
 They also educate visitors and how the shinkansens are protected against earthquakes.